gingemonster/pxt-microbit/docs/projects/infection.md

 The game will pick a random player as **patient zero**.

 A player will transmit the disease if close enough (`RSSI`) and with a certain probability (`TRANSMISSIONPROB`).
-During the incudation phase (`INCUBATION`), the player does not show any sign of illness (happy face).
+During the incubation phase (`INCUBATION`), the player does not show any sign of illness (happy face).
 After that phase, the player gets sick and shows a sad face on the screen.
 After the sick face, the player dies and a skull shows up.

 Once the game is over, the @boardname@ will show the player id (A,B,C...), health and